infobloxopen/cni-infoblox/docs/README-K8S.md

 The following are the IPAM attributes:
 - "type" (Required): specifies the plugin type and is also the file name of the plugin executable.
 - "subnet" (Optional): specifies the CIDR to be used for the network.
 This is a well-known CNI attribute and is used by the driver.
 - "gateway" (Optional): specifies the gateway for the network.
-This is a well-known CNI attribute and is simply passed through to CNI.
+This is a well-known CNI attribute and is simply passed through to CNI, If it is mentioned then the gateway is created else will not create.

 - "routes" (Optional): specifies the routes for the network.
 This is a well-known CNI attribute and is simply passed through to CNI.
 - "network-view" (Optional): specifies the Infoblox network view to use for this network.
 This is a Infoblox IPAM driver specific attribute.